Leaderboard

 2 points

-I needed to install the oven I fixed up from a few pages back.
+20. I needed to install the oven I fixed up from a few pages back.
 Kitchen Tax is real though, people talking about spending all sorts of silly figures on kitchen reno's.
 I decided to throw it in myself, bar the gas plumbing.
 I quite like the old cabinetry so I just built up a new cabinet to match the old, save replacing the lot.
 I also uprated the range plug & switch & shifted the outlets to suit the new benches.
-A bit of tiling and edging to finish off, but now we can get stuck in to cooking up a few feasts!2 points
+A bit of tiling and edging to finish off, but now we can get stuck in to cooking up a few feasts!

 2 points